SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 ## ✅ 2.
 Business Goal

-Diagnosing conversion dropping issues:
+To identify the root causes:

-- Validate the hypothesis
+- Validate the hypothesis _(pricing inconsistencies and irrelevant results cause conversions dropping)_
-- Uncover root causes
 - Quantify the business impact using **funnel**, **pricing**, and **system intelligence**

 Increase **conversion rate** and **user trust** by improving data freshness, accuracy, and funnel visibility through: